-Decon-X has developed a new disinfection method with no harmful chemicals for removing microbes in hospitals and food processing environments.
+Decon-X has developed a new disinfection method with no harmful chemicals for removing microbes from all surfaces and equipment in a closed area.

 Hospital-acquired infections are a growing global problem.
-In Norwegian hospitals alone, each year more than 35 000 people are infected.
+In Norwegian hospitals alone, more than 35 000 people are infected each year.

 Treatment and prevention of such infections is leading to an increase in multidrug-resistant organisms, as well as the use of disinfection methods using toxic chemicals.

-The Decon-X technology uses a combination of sensors, software and communication devices to ensure correct process and to alert the user of any anomalies.
+The technology uses a combination of sensors, software and communication devices to ensure correct process, alert the user of any anomalies, and ensure optimal removal of all microbes.
 Verification of the process and alarms are sent via SMS and e-mail to the user.
-The solution also monitors the air and re-fills dry gas in the disinfection area to ensure an optimal removal of all microbes.
+The entire process is done in approximately two to three hours.

 The Decon-X technology automatically controls the process and ensures the removal of all microbes – and generates documentation.
-This makes it easy for operators to create good routines for disinfections.
+This makes it easy for operators to create good routines for disinfection.

 There is a huge and unmet need for removing microbes in hospitals, veterinary facilities and across food production chains.
 Norwegian hospitals alone can save more than USD 200 million on improved disinfection.

 Decon-X launched the first version of its automated disinfection machine, DX1, in 2014.
 Today this is used by more than 300 health institutions in Europe.
 In 2019, the technology was acquired for use in three of Norway’s largest animal hospitals.